FormingWorlds/PROTEUS/docs/source/installation.rst

     4.  https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection

+* MacOS: An error during the SOCRATES compilation:
+   `` ld: unsupported tapi file type '!tapi-tbd' in YAML file '/Library/Developer/CommandLineTools/SDKs/MacOSX13.sdk/usr/lib/libSystem.tbd' for architecture arm64``

+      * There is an issue with your ``ld``, potentially caused by an existing installation of ``anaconda``
+      * Delete all traces of ``anaconda`` by following the steps at https://docs.anaconda.com/free/anaconda/install/uninstall/
+      * Install ``python`` via ``brew`` (see above in the main installation instructions)

 * MacOS: One of the following errors during the SOCRATES compilation:

 ``clang (LLVM option parsing): Unknown command line argument '-x86-pad-for-align=false'.
 Try: 'clang (LLVM option parsing) --help'``